 Rolex 24 Event Schedule

-Throughout Thursday and Friday there are a series of practice and qualifying sessions culminating in the 2.5 hour BMW Endurance Challenge At DAYTONA (4 hours).
+Throughout Thursday and Friday there are a series of practice and qualifying sessions for the IMSA Continental Tire and Ferrari Challenge series culminating in the BMW Endurance Challenge At DAYTONA.

 In addition to the practice sessions and qualifying races, there is also a midway carnival that runs from Friday to Sunday, live music, fireworks, food and drink concessions, numerous parties, autograph sessions and 5K Run & Fun Walk.
 The actual race is televised live on the FOX network.